 Shinjuku Izakaya Hopping Tour

 2. Shibuya (渋谷)

-Shibuya is often referred to as the center of fashion, culture, food, and other entertainments in Japan.
-This is exactly where you can experience the “modern Japan” with stunning technologies and exciting shopping experiences.
+Shibuya is often referred to as the center of fashion, culture, food, and other entertainment in Japan.
+This is exactly where you can experience “modern Japan” with stunning technologies and exciting shopping experiences.
 Visit Shibuya Crossing, the symbolic spot known as the busiest crossing in the world.
 You will be surprised how pedestrians manage to avoid colliding with each other.
-Shibuya Scramble Square is large shopping spot with a terrific panoramic view from the observation deck called Shibuya Sky on its’ rooftop.
+Shibuya Scramble Square is a large shopping spot with a terrific panoramic view from the observation deck called Shibuya Sky on its rooftop.

 3. Roppongi (六本木)